 Live Closed Captioning in Popular Platforms

 Live captioning is best done by a human being.
-The technology gets better all the timey.
-However it can still make captions that are not as accurate as they need to be.
+Automated technology is getting better at captioning all the time, however it is still not as accurate as it needs to be.

 - Adobe Connect